-Allyson Blackburn is a first year doctoral student working with Dr. Nicole Allen.
 Allyson graduated from Tufts University in 2017 with a B.A. in Clinical Psychology.
-As an undergraduate, Allyson worked as a Research Assistant at Massachusetts General Hospital’s Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Therapies (PRIDE) under Dr. Luana Marques, where Allyson completed senior honors thesis work on the specific barriers to care faced by Latinos seeking treatment PTSD.
-Upon graduation Allyson worked as a post-baccalaureate research assistant within the MGH Department of Psychiatry studying the treatment and treatment engagement of people with posttraumatic stress disorders, working at both the Center for Anxiety and Traumatic Stress Disorders and Complicated Grief Program (CATSD) as well as the Home Base Program, which serves veterans and family members struggling with the invisible wounds of war.
-Allyson also served as a Rape Crisis Counselor at the Boston Area Rape Crisis Center on the 24 hour Hotline.
+As an undergraduate, Allyson was the student co-chair of the Resource Working group on the Tufts University President's Task Force for Sexual Misconduct Prevention and Education, working to implement resources and effective pathways for referrals for survivors of sexual assault.
+Allyson worked as a Research Assistant at Massachusetts General Hospital’s Community Psychiatry Program for Research in Implementation and Dissemination of Evidence-Based Therapies (PRIDE) under Dr. Luana Marques, where Allyson completed a senior honors thesis on the specific barriers to care faced by Latinos seeking treatment for posttraumatic stress disorder (PTSD).
+Upon graduation, Allyson worked as a post-baccalaureate research assistant within the MGH Department of Psychiatry at the studying the treatment and treatment engagement of people with PTSD, working at both the Center for Anxiety and Traumatic Stress Disorders and Complicated Grief Program (CATSD) as well as the Home Base Program, which serves veterans and family members struggling with the invisible wounds of war.
+Allyson also served as a Rape Crisis Counselor at the Boston Area Rape Crisis Center on the 24-hour Hotline.

 - Implementation of evidence-based interventions

 University of Illinois at Urbana-Champaign, Master of Science, 2021

 Tufts University, Bachelor of Arts in Clinical Psychology, 2017